muditbhartia/Olympic_Predictions/README.md

 ### Limitations of the Dataset

--Due to changing global politics and logistic reasons, country codes, as maintained by the IOC, have changed for some countries over the years
+*Due to changing global politics and logistic reasons, country codes, as maintained by the IOC, have changed for some countries over the years
--This means the same countries can have different codes in different editions of the Summer Olympics -Another shortcoming is that it is not arranged in the format we require it to be in – grouped by geopolitical region -Thus we had to find a way to group the countries by region and also take care of the obsolete country codes
+*This means the same countries can have different codes in different editions of the Summer Olympics *Another shortcoming is that it is not arranged in the format we require it to be in – grouped by geopolitical region

+Thus we had to find a way to group the countries by region and also take care of the obsolete country codes

 ### Proposed Solution